-Stan A. Kuczaj, II, Chair

-118 College Drive #5025
+Stan A. Kuczaj, II, Chair 118 College Drive #5025 Hattiesburg, MS 39406-5025 (601) 266-4177

-Hattiesburg, MS 39406-0001

-(601) 266-4177

-Alford, Arnau, Berman, Christ, Dahlen, Edwards, Fortunato, Goggin, Green, Greer, Harsh, Hartwig\, Jordan, Koeppel, Kuczaj, Leach, Levy, Lyddon, McCoy, Nicholson, Olmi, Paul, Randolph, Range, Siakaluk, Sison\, Sterling-Turner, Stretch, Tingstrom, Wagner, Watson, Wesley
+Agler, Alford, Arnau, C. Barry, T. Barry, Berman, Bolte, Christ, Copeland, Dahlen, Goggin, Green, Greer, Harsh, Hartwig, Jordan, Koeppel, Kuczaj, Leach, Lyddon, McCoy, Nicholson, Olmi, Paul, Range, Sison, Sprung, Sterling-Turner, Stretch, Tingstrom, Wagner, Watson, Wesley, Zeigler-Hill Associate Graduate Faculty

-\Associate Graduate Faculty

 The Department of Psychology offers graduate programs at the master's and doctoral level.
-Except for the master's degrees in counseling psychology and counseling and personnel services (see below), the department admits to its graduate programs only those students interested in continuing through to the doctorate.
+Except for the master's degree in counseling psychology (see below), the department admits to its graduate programs only those students interested in continuing through to the doctorate.
 Students desiring a master's in psychology only need not apply as we do not offer a terminal master's degree.

-The master's degrees in counseling psychology (M.S.) and counseling and personnel services (M.Ed.) prepare entry-level counselor personnel for service delivery roles in community agency and educational settings.
+The master's degree in counseling psychology (M.S.) prepare entry-level counselor personnel for service delivery roles in community agency settings.
 The Master of Science program in counseling psychology also provides a track for students who wish to pursue advanced graduate study.

-The department's Doctor of Philosophy programs in clinical, counseling, industrial/organizational, and school psychology are based on the scientist-practitioner training model which integrates scientific and professional components at all stages of training, preparing graduates for teaching, research, and practice roles in health service, governmental, educational, business/industrial, and academic settings.
+The department's Doctor of Philosophy programs in clinical, counseling, and school psychology are based on the scientist-practitioner training model which integrates scientific and professional components at all stages of training, preparing graduates for teaching, research, and practice roles in health service, governmental, educational, business/industrial, and academic settings.
 The Doctor of Philosophy program in experimental psychology prepares graduates for teaching and research roles in academic institutions and specialized research programs.